Twitch0125/Twitch0125.github.io/content/blog/how-to-prefer-a-ppa-package.md

 ```

 Pin-priority just has to be higher than Pop's pin-priority in
+`/etc/apt/preferences.d/pop-default-settings`.

-`/etc/apt/preferences.d/pop-default-settings` in order to find what goes into
-`Pin: release o=[here]`, use `apt-cache policy` and find your PPA, and copy
-whatever it has in `o=` and paste in your preferences file
+In order to find what goes into `Pin: release o=[here]`, use `apt-cache policy` and find your PPA, and copy whatever it has in `o=` and paste in your preferences file